aditya-812/scholar-intellect/README.md

 # Scholar Intellect Analysis

-What does it do?
+What it does?

 The first problem this project tackles is the cumbersome process of getting registered manually for each semester.
 For this we created an Online portal.

-And then through the data collected we drew some information and portrayed it using the visualization techniques.
+And then through the data collected we drew certain conclusions and portrayed it using the visualization techniques.

 Analysis was done using various python libraries.